Ris-code/InterIIT_Round2_submission/Attitude Tracking using Quaternions/Readme.md

 5) After uploading them open the initial_condition_integrator file and run it.
 6) After then run the simulation.
 7) You can view the graphs by clicking on output scope.
+8) A document is added in pdf format which hai attitude kinematics and basic circuit implementated in simulink.